sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/evaluation/README.md

 1. **Start by Reading the RI and DN Definitions**:
    - Carefully read the `RI_definitions.pdf` document to understand the criteria for each RI category and its associated Developer Need (DN) class.

-2. **Classify Sentences**:
+2. **Classify Sentences in Each Stage**:
-   - Open the `post_sentences.xlsx` file.
+   - Start with the `post_sentences_stage1.xlsx` file for Stage 1.
    - For each sentence, determine whether it belongs to one or more RI categories.
    - Enter the relevant RI category (or categories) in the `RI_Category` column.
 If a sentence does not fit any Developer Need, leave the `RI_Category` column blank.
+   - Repeat this process for `post_sentences_stage2.xlsx` and `post_sentences_stage3.xlsx` for Stages 2 and 3, respectively.

 3. **Save Your Work**:
-   - Save your annotated Excel file as `post_sentences_annotatorX.xlsx` (replace `X` with your annotator ID).
+   - Save your annotated Excel file as `post_sentences_stageX_annotatorY.xlsx` (replace `X` with the stage number and `Y` with your annotator ID).

 4. **Submit Your Annotations**:
-   - Once you have completed the classification, upload your annotated Excel file to the repository or send it to the study coordinator via email.
+   - Once you have completed the classification for all stages, upload your annotated Excel files to the repository or send them to the study coordinator via email.

 ### Example